milavdabgar/4343203---Java/Notes/Java_Notes.md

 Multithreading in Java allows concurrent execution of multiple threads within a single process.
 It enables better utilization of CPU resources, improves application responsiveness, and supports concurrent programming paradigms.
 Understanding thread concepts, lifecycle, synchronization, and exception handling is crucial for building robust multithreaded applications.

-# 5. Unit 5: File Handling and Collections Framework
+# 5. File Handling and Collections Framework

 File handling in Java involves reading from and writing to files.
 Java has several methods for creating, reading, updating, and deleting files.